 By the end of this course students will be able to:

-■ Critically understand and have awareness of current issues in key social psychological research, including; contemporary cross-cultural research for example in the social construction of self and cultural impact on attribution; the role of minorities in social influence; the definition and categorisation of groups and group behaviour; leadership; social influence and inter-group behaviour, close relationships, attitudes, stereotyping, prejudice and applying social psychology.
+■ Critically understand current issues in key social psychological research, including: contemporary cross-cultural research, for example in the social construction of self; the definition and categorisation of groups and group behaviour; critical appreciation of leadership, attributional processes, close relationships, attitudes and self and identity.

-■ Describe and evaluate major models and theories within social psychology, including social cognition and evolutionary psychology, social identity theory, social comparison theory, self-perception theory.
+■ Critically evaluate major models and theories within social psychology, including social cognition, social identity theory, social comparison theory, self-perception theory.

 Minimum Requirement for Award of Credits